-Intercure has 11 direct subsidiaries:
+Intercure has 16 direct subsidiaries:

-- Canndoc's operations are focused on the production (including the breeding, cultivating, importing and processing), manufacturing, exporting and distribution of pharmaceutical-grade cannabis and cannabis-based products for medical use. - Cannolam's operations are focused on establishing and operating dedicated pharmacies for the distribution of pharmaceutical-grade cannabis under the brand name "Givol", including a "Cookies"-branded location.
-In addition, Cannolam is looking to establish a distribution network for recreational cannabis and cannabis-based products throughout Israel, primarily through licensing and distribution agreements that will become effective once the recreational use of cannabis for adults over the age of 21 is legalized in Israel. - Pharma Zone's operations are focused on the management and operation of the Pharma Zone trade house which operates as a distributor of medical cannabis products to pharmacies across Israel. - Bio Max Pharm partnership's operations are focused on managing and operating two pharmacies in Holon and Rishon Lezion. - Club Pharm Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in "M-Haderech" shopping center in the Emek Hefer district. - My Binyamina Club Pham 2022 Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in the Binyamina Municipality. - Hello Medical partnership's operations are focused on managing and operating a medical cannabis treatment consulting center. - GreenLog Global Ltd.'s operations are focused on managing and operating the Greenlog trade house which operates as a distributor of medical cannabis products to pharmacies across Israel. - Doron Pharmacy Ltd.' operations are focused on managing and operating a medical cannabis pharmacy in the city of Ra'anana. - Maayan Haim Pharmacy 2015 Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in the Bait Dagan Municipality. - Ahuza Pharmacy D.Y.'s operations are focused on managing and operating a pharmacy in the city of Ra'anana.
-The Ahuza pharmacy is yet to be approved for selling medical cannabis.
+- Canndoc's operations are focused on the production (including the breeding, cultivating, importing and processing), manufacturing, exporting and distribution of pharmaceutical-grade cannabis and cannabis-based products for medical use. - Cannolam's operations are focused on the establishing and operating of dedicated pharmacies for the distribution of pharmaceutical-grade cannabis under the brand name "Givol", including "Cookies"-branded location.
+In addition, Cannolam is looking to establish a distribution network for recreational cannabis and cannabis products throughout Israel, primarily through licensing and distribution agreements, to become effective once the recreational use of cannabis for adults over the age of 21 is legalized in Israel.

+- Pharma Zone's operations are focused on the management and operation of the Pharma Zone trade house which operates as a distributor of medical cannabis products to pharmacies across Israel. - Bio Max Pharm operations are focused on managing and operating two pharmacies in Holon and Rishon Lezion. - Club Pharm Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in the commercial center (M-Haderh) in the Emek Hefer district. - My Binyamina Club Pharm 2022 Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in the city of Binyamina. - Hello Medical partnership's operations are focused on managing and operating a medical cannabis treatment consulting center. - GreenLog Global Ltd.'s operations are focused on managing and operating the Greenlog trade house which operates as a distributor of medical cannabis products to pharmacies across Israel. - Doron Pharmacy Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in the city of Ra'anana. - Maayan Haim Pharmacy 2015 Ltd.'s operations are focused on managing and operating a medical cannabis pharmacy in the city of Bait Dagan. - Ahuza Pharmacy D.Y.'s operations are focused on managing and operating a pharmacy in the city of Ra'anana.
+The Ahuza pharmacy is yet to be approved for selling medical cannabis. - Orni Pharmacy Ltd.'s operations are focused on managing and operating a pharmacy in the city of Tel-Aviv. - Arihut Yamim Pharmacy Ltd.'s operations are focused on managing and operating a pharmacy in the city of Ashdod. - Amidar Pharmacy Ltd.'s operations are focused on managing and operating a pharmacy in the city of Naharia. - Medicine Center G.G Pharmacy Ltd.'s operations are focused on managing and operating a pharmacy in the city of Bni Brak. - Hamirim Pharmacy Ltd.'s operations are focused on managing and operating a pharmacy in the city of Givat Olga municipality.